R-ArcGIS/r-bridge/README.md

   C++, Bridge between ArcGIS Pro and `arcgisbinding`.
 - .\libarcobjects
   (private) - Static library for rarcproxy_pro.
 Wrapper classes for ArcObjects API.

+##Project Details

+Check out the [R-ArcGIS Website](https://r-arcgis.github.io) for related projects and extensions built on this library.

 ##Credits